Home » Join Us for Lent

 The Christ CandleGood Friday Overnight Prayer Vigil

 From the close of the Maundy Thursday evening service through Good Friday at noon, we keep watch in the sanctuary before the single candle lit at the end of the Tenebrae service.
 This reproduces for us the experience the disciples being asked to watch and pray with Jesus in the Garden of Gethsemane the night before He was Crucified.
-This year, despite the continuing pandemic, we will still maintain the sanctuary vigil since we can do so in a safe, socially distanced way.
 Beginning at 9:00 PM the Sanctuary will be open for vigil.
-Slots will be for 1 individual or 1 pod at a time.
-A link to the sign up is below.
+Two individuals or pods are needed as anchors for each hour – sign up here to be an anchor to ensure that we have coverage throughout the night.
+All others are free to come at any time and stay as long as you would like.
+No sign up necessary.

 Sign up for here for the Maundy Thursday Vigil